JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

-[//]: # (title: Create your first multiplatform application – tutorial)
+[//]: # (title: Create your first cross-platform mobile app – tutorial)

-Here you will learn how to create and run your first KMM application.
+Here you will learn how to create and run your first Kotlin Multiplatform Mobile application.

-1. [Set up your environment for KMM development](multiplatform-mobile-setup.md) by installing the necessary tools on a suitable operating system.
+1. [Set up an environment](multiplatform-mobile-setup.md) for cross-platform mobile development by installing the necessary tools on a suitable operating system.

     >You will need a Mac with macOS to complete certain steps in this tutorial, which include writing iOS-specific code and running an iOS application.
     >These steps cannot be performed on other operating systems, such as Microsoft Windows.
 This is due to an Apple requirement.